Optimization under Decision-Dependent Uncertainty

-To show the range of applicability of this framework, we illustrate two practical examples.
+To show the range of applicability of this model, we illustrate two examples.

 \emph{Example 1: Uncertainty Reduction. $\quad$} \blue{ In facility location or inventory management problems with uncertain demand, the uncertainty can be reduced by spending resources to acquire information.
 Similarly, in healthcare problems, additional medical tests can improve the diagnosis.
-This type of uncertainty reduction is characteristic for many real-world problems.
-In order to improve solutions, decisions on uncertainty reduction have to be included into the optimization problem.
-In this new setting, the uncertainty set is a function of decisions on acquiring additional information. }
+This type of uncertainty reduction is characteristic of many real-world problems.
+In order to improve solutions, decisions on uncertainty reduction have to be included into the optimization problem, making the uncertainty a function of decisions on acquiring additional information. }